Gene family: Basic structure

 One level of genome organization is the grouping of genes into several gene families.
 Gene families are groups of related genes that share a common ancestor.
 Members of gene families may be paralogs or orthologs.
 Gene paralogs are genes with similar sequences from within the same species while gene orthologs are genes with similar sequences in different species.
 Gene families are highly variable in size, sequence diversity, and arrangement.
 Depending on the diversity and functions of the genes within the family, families can be classified as multigene families or superfamilies.

 Multigene families typically consist of members with similar sequences and functions, though a high degree of divergence (at the sequence and/or functional level) does not lead to the removal of a gene from a gene family.
 Individual genes in the family may be arranged close together on the same chromosome or dispersed throughout the genome on different chromosomes.
 Due to the similarity of their sequences and their overlapping functions, individual genes in the family often share regulatory control elements.
 In some instances, gene members have identical (or nearly identical) sequences.
 Such families allow for massive amounts of gene product to be expressed in a short time as needed.
-Other families allow for similar but specific products to be expressed in different cell types or at different stages of an organisms development.
+Other families allow for similar but specific products to be expressed in different cell types or at different stages of an organism's development.

 Superfamilies are much larger than single multigene families.
 Superfamilies contain up to hundreds of genes, including multiple multigene families as well as single, individual gene members.
 The large number of members allows superfamilies to be widely dispersed with some genes clustered and some spread far apart.
 The genes are diverse in sequence and function displaying various levels of expression and separate regulation controls.

 Some gene families also contain pseudogenes, sequences of DNA that closely resemble established gene sequences but are non-functional.
 Different types of pseudogenes exist.
 Non-processed pseudogenes are genes that acquired mutations over time becoming non-functional.
 Processed pseudogenes are genes that have lost their function after being moved around the genome by retrotransposition.
 Pseudogenes that have become isolated from the gene family they originated in, are referred to as orphans.